 How Can I Block Payday Loans From Debiting my Account?

 You can legally stop automatic payments on a payday loan by revoking the Automated Clearing House (ACH) authorization that gives a payday lender permission to electronically take money out of your bank account or credit union.
 Read our four step guide below that will provide you with the full details on how to block payday loans from debiting your account.

 How to Stop Automatic Payments on a Payday Loan

 1. Send a Certified Letter to the Payday Loan Company

 By sending a certified letter to the company to block payday loans from debiting your account, you will have traceable evidence of your communication.
 This writing can then be referred back to if needed at a later date if there are any issues with revoking ACH authorization for the payday loan company to electronically debit your account any further.
 When pursuing this first step regarding how to stop paying payday loans legally, it is also a good idea to follow up on your ACH revoke letter with a phone call directly to the company to ensure they have received your communication.

 2. Send a Certified Letter to your Bank or Credit Union

 Next, after you send written communication to your payday lender to block them from debiting your account, you will also want to write your bank or credit union to inform them that you have revoked authorization.
 Let them know that your payday lender no longer has permission to take automatic payments from your bank account, and you have revoked the ACH authorization that let them debit your account via electronic funds transfer.
-This is the best way to cover all your bases to stop payday loans from debiting your account, especially if you have any reason to believe that your payday lender will not accept the revoked ACH authorization.
+This is the best way to cover all your bases to stop payday loans from debiting your account, especially if you have any reason to believe that the payday loan organization will not accept the revoked ACH authorization.